 Floor plans and near real-time rent and availability information are accessible online.
-As of late September 2013 rents started at $1,278 for studios, $1,385 for convertibles, $1,355 for 1-bedrooms and $2,049 for 2-bedroom, 2 bath units.
-These may be, on average, the lowest rents in the immediate area.
+The building may have, on average, the lowest rents in the immediate area.

 The apartments are carpeted and, in general, have not been upgraded to the same extent as those in nearby buildings.

 The apartments have individual heating and air-conditioning units, and operating costs should be taken into consideration when comparing rents with competing apartments.

 The building has a long-and-narrow configuration that results in functional floor plans with lots of windows and minimal loss of space to hallways.
 Closet space in most of the floor plans compares favorably with many of the newer apartment buildings.
 None of the units have balconies or in-unit washer / dryers.
 Ceiling heights, lower than today’s new buildings, are typical of the era in which Lake Shore Plaza was built.

 Twenty percent of the units are subsidized affordable housing.

 Views.
 South-facing units look out over the deck above the building’s garage.
 Park space is immediately beyond that, resulting in open views.
 Higher-floor units facing north have great views of the lake.